If you’re looking to get your groove on, then check out the cool trend of jam skating! But what is it and how do you get started?

 So what is jam skating?
 It’s a mix of different dance styles, all done on roller skates!
-It also involves elements of break dancing, modern dance, and even gymnastics all performed to catchy tunes, usually hip hop.
+It also involves elements of break dancing, modern dance, artistic roller skating and even gymnastics all performed to catchy tunes, usually hip hop.

-Jam skating is also a sport and competitions are held regularly.
+Jam skating is also a sport with competitions that are held regularly.
 Skaters can present their own routines either in groups or as solo performers.

 In jam skating competitions, there aren’t many rules or judging criteria which gives everyone much more skating creativity.
 Jam skaters are judged on their tricks and all-around performance.